redhat-na-ssa/whitepaper-stt-evaluation-on-kubernetes/crawl/openai-whisper/README.md

   echo "== CPU Core Usage (mpstat -P ALL 1 1) ==";
   mpstat -P ALL 1 1 | awk "NR==3 || NR>4"
 '
+# Use this to keep an eye on file output progress:
+ls -lhtr data/metrics/whisper-*.txt

+# And track live updates to the CSV: If you see files growing or new CSV lines appear — it’s working!
+tail -f data/metrics/experiment_metrics.csv

+# a thread-level view of CPU usage within each Whisper containerized process
+watch "ps -T -p \$(pgrep -d',' -f whisper) -o pid,tid,pcpu,pmem,comm | sort -k3 -nr | head -20"

 ```

 You can adjust the frequency by changing 1 1 to 0.5 1 for faster snapshots.

 ### Start Container Monitoring